-If you are injured in an accident at work caused by the negligence and/or breach of statutory duty of your employer or by a fellow employee, then you may have a claim for compensation which could include loss of earnings and any other financial losses and damages for pain, suffering and loss of amenity.
+If you are injured in an accident at work caused by the negligence and/or breach of statutory duty of your employer or by a fellow employee, then you may have an injury at work claim for compensation which could include loss of earnings and any other financial losses and damages for pain, suffering and loss of amenity.

 Employers are required by law to have in place employers’ liability insurance to insure against claims brought by employees for damages and loss caused by accidents at work.

-If you have a claim or would like to have advice about a possible claim, contact us and ask for a member of the personal injury team.
-We will advise you as to whether you have a claim and we can act for you on a no win no fee basis.
+If you have a claim or would like to have advice about a possible injury at work claim, contact us and ask for a member of the personal injury team.
+As specialist accident at work solicitors, we will advise you as to whether you have a claim and we can act for you on a no win no fee basis.
 If after talking to us you decide not to go ahead with a claim, you are under no obligation to do so and we will not charge for our initial advice session.
 We're based in the North East, but act for clients across the country as well as those in Sunderland, Newcastle and the northern region.